Kensei (honorary title)

-Kensei (剣聖) is a Japanese honorary title given to a warrior of legendary skill in swordsmanship.
+Kensei (剣聖) is a Japanese honorary title given to a master swordsman of the very greatest level of skill.
 The literal translation of kensei is "sword saint".
 This suggests a higher degree of perfection (possibly also encompassing a moral dimension) than the more commonly used kengo (剣豪) or "sword master".
 This is distinct from the word kenshi (剣士), meaning swordsman.